- The Error writing to file message appears when installing certain software, preventing you to finish the installation.

 After changing the security permissions, try to install the application again.

-- Click the Start button, hold Shift key on your keyboard and choose Power > Restart.
+- Click the Start button, hold the Shift key on your keyboard and choose Power, then select Restart.

-- When your PC restarts choose Troubleshoot > Advanced options > Startup settings.
+- When your PC restarts choose Troubleshoot, choose Advanced options and select Startup settings.